Learn how to make soap with just three ingredients! Personalize your homemade soap with the scents and colors of your

 Cut off the desired amount of soap from the big chunk o’ soap.
 I did three different batches, which required washing everything in between batches to get rid of the fragrance from the previous batch.
 Melt the soap according to the directions on the package.
 I melted mine in a small pot on the stove.

-Tthe soap cools and set quickly.
+The soap cools and sets quickly.
 Melt the soap on the stove and then turn the burner to very low.
-Add the color and oils once it's melted.
-Pour the melted soap in to a liquid measuring cup and then quickly pour in to your molds.
+Add the color and oils once it’s melted.
+Pour the melted soap into a liquid measuring cup and then quickly pour it into your molds.

-For the scents, I used 1 drop peppermint and 4 drops rosemary in about 1/4 of the soap block.
-I used a good 6 drops of citrus blend and just 1 drop of lavender because it's super strong.
+For the scents, I used 1 drop of peppermint oil and 4 drops of rosemary in about 1/4 of the soap block.
+I used a good 6 drops of citrus blend and just 1 drop of lavender because it’s super strong.

 The soap takes about 20-40 minutes to set up.
 It popped right out of the molds, which I apparently used for something chocolate last because my lavender bunnies have a light cocoa dusting.